allenai/ai2thor/unity/Assets/Prefabs/DebugController/DebugController_README.txt

 /////////////////////////////////////////////////////////////////////////////////////////////////////

 Other Debug Notes:
-If you edit an object's text fields, sometimes the scene will not save if you only edit those fields.
+If you edit an object's text fields, sometimes the scene will not save if you only edit ONLY those fields.
 Grab a random object and wiggle it a little, that will make Unity see something in the scene has actually changed, and then all changes will save.